vishal-rivi/rivi-askai-ios/README.md

 ## UI Components

-RiviAskAI provides five customizable SwiftUI views.
+RiviAskAI provides six customizable SwiftUI views.
 Each view has a `Configuration` struct for complete customization.

 ### 1. RiviAskAIButton